TIBCOSoftware/mashling/README.md

 - Mashling will start a REST server
 - Send GET request to run the flow. eg: http://localhost:9096/pets/1

 The built in sample gateway is based of the following mashling.json.
 This file can be manually modified to add additional triggers and event handlers.
-This file can also be generated using the mashling-web UI.
+This file can also be edited and downloaded via mashling.io

 ```json
 {